 The Habitat is made so that you can add tubes for the “critter” to run around.
 I used the rings for the tubes to hold the box to the house holes.
 I’m pretty pleased with the results.

 I will have no way of knowing if the mouse chooses to sleep in the Mouse House, because I can’t see in.
 I suppose I need to think about getting a night vision video camera… motion activated.
 Seriously.

 I should put a donate button on this page.
 LOL.

 10/27/2016 ~ A very quiet mouse night, last night.
-In fact, I worried that a rather loud thud from some fallen item the night before had signaled that the mouse was crushed and would therefore never get to see the Mouse House.
+In fact, I worried that a rather loud thud from some fallen item signaled that the mouse was crushed and would therefore never get to see the Mouse House.
 I wished, of course, that the mouse had found the house and had snuggled into the wool sock bits in the sleeping loft and gone soundly to sleep.

 This morning I checked several places I feared might reveal a crushed mouse under something it had unwittingly dislodged.
 Happily no crushed mouse, or otherwise, was found.

 I then noticed that most of the Parmesan, that was just below the tomatoes in the photo, was gone.
 Since the mouse has consistently chosen peanuts when given a choice of peanuts or a pile of Parmesan, I guessed that the mouse had not found the Mouse House when it ate the Parmesan.
 As an aside, the Parmesan was rancid when it arrived in an order from Amazon.
 It’s possible the mouse doesn’t like rancid Parmesan as much as it likes the fresh contents of Pizza Hut Parmesan packets.